IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.2.2 Resource Publish [ITI-111]

-This transaction delivers information from the Resource Notification Publisher to the Resource Notification Broker about an event that MAY have a subscription.
+This transaction delivers information from the Resource Notification Publisher to the Resource Notification Broker about an event that may have a subscription.

 For more details see the detailed [[ITI-111] transaction description](ITI-111.html).